andrew/ultimate-awesome/README.md

 - [awesome-gcx](https://github.com/gcxchange-gcechange/awesome-gcx) - Helpful links and resources for gcx.
 - [arduino-awesome-br](https://github.com/gerciljunio/arduino-awesome-br) - Lista com dicas, informações, bibliotecas e diversos conteúdos envolvendo Arduino.
 - [awesome-ai-tools-2026](https://github.com/getfrontend/awesome-ai-tools-2026) - Catalogue of the latest and popular AI services and tools.
-- [free-control-systems-resources](https://github.com/getvmio/free-control-systems-resources) - Control Systems Free Resources | This repo collects 13 of free resources for Control Systems. 🎛️ Dive into the world of Control Systems with our comprehensive collection of free resources!
-This repository houses curated materials, online courses, and a unique interactive Playground to enhance you.
 - [free-embedded-systems-resources](https://github.com/getvmio/free-embedded-systems-resources) - Embedded Systems Free Resources | This repo collects 14 of free resources for Embedded Systems. 🔌 Bring hardware to life with our Embedded Systems Lab repository!
 Explore a curated collection of free resources and courses on embedded programming and system design.
 With an interactive online Playg.
 - [free-game-development-resources](https://github.com/getvmio/free-game-development-resources) - Game Development Free Resources | This repo collects 17 of free resources for Game Development. 🎮 Level up your game development skills with our Game Dev Arena repository!
 Explore a comprehensive collection of free resources and a hands-on online playground covering various aspects of game design.
 - [free-haskell-resources](https://github.com/getvmio/free-haskell-resources) - Haskell Free Resources | This repo collects 12 of free resources for Haskell. λ Explore the elegance of functional programming with our Haskell Haven repository!
 Discover free Haskell resources and courses to master this powerful and expressive language.
 Perfect for those seeking a pure functiona.